ohnobenito/employee-directory/README.md

 # **Employee Directory**

 ## Description
-An application that allows the user to load a random list of employees and allows the user to sort and filter the list
+This employee directory is an application that allows the user to load a random list of data that is able to be sort the data fields alphabetically by a simple push of a button!
+Search field will filter results down for easier access to information as needed.

 **Links to [GitHub Repo](https://github.com/ohnobenito/employee-directory) and [Deployed Page](https://ohnobenito.github.io/employee-directory/)**